SK-EID/MID/README.md

 # <span class="numhead-number">6.</span> OCSP

 The Online Certificate Status Protocol is an Internet protocol used for obtaining the revocation status of an X.509 digital certificate.
-See [Validity Confirmation Services offered by SK](https://www.skidsolutions.eu/en/services/validity-confirmation-services/) for more information
+See [Validity Confirmation Services offered by SK](https://www.skidsolutions.eu/en/services/validity-confirmation-services/) for more information.

 ## <span class="numhead-number">6.1\.</span> OSCP Necessity

 When digitally signing AsicE and Bdoc containers by standard then for the signature to be valid it is required to perform OCSP for signer's certificate at the time of signing and include OCSP response as part of the signature.
-MID-REST doesn't perform OCSP.
+MID-REST doesn't perform any OCSP requests.

 ## <span class="numhead-number">6.2\.</span> Implementing OCSP

-Digidoc4j performs the OCSP during signing process and includes OCSP response it in the signature.
+[Digidoc4j](https://github.com/open-eid/digidoc4j) performs the OCSP during signing process and includes OCSP response it in the signature.
 For testing purposes, it is possible to use Test OCSP by building the signature Container with Test Configuration.
 To use test ocsp you need to upload your signing certificate [here](https://demo.sk.ee/upload_cert/).

 ```java